sourabh2311/Notes/learningGo.md

     fmt.Println(msg)
   }

 * Solution is to use *buffered channels*.
 Sends to a buffered channel block only when the buffer is full.
 Receives block when the buffer is empty.
+So if the above code is modified as `c := make(chan string, 1)` it will work.
   ```go
     func main() {
     ch := make(chan int, 2)